 Par.
-88. The alteration of the Constitution, whether initiated in the way of the people's initiative or by the State Assembly, is decided by the people by way of plebiscite.
+88. The alteration of the Constitution, whether initiated in the way of the people's initiative or by the State Assembly, is decided by the

 Par.
 89. The project of the alteration of the Constitutions must be communicated to the people at least three months before the day of the plebiscite.